 Robotic Telescope Imaging

-Created by Liverpool John Moore's University to provide UK schools with access to a professional 2 meter wide robotic telescope primarily designed for scientific research.
+The National School Observatory, created by Liverpool John Moore's University, provides UK schools with access to a professional 2-meter-wide robotic telescope primarily designed for scientific research.

 Through the NSO website, school students are able to request observations by a telescope worth millions of dollars, producing images that show the Universe in exquisite detail.
 The following images were all taken by S1 to S6 students in Mr Wilkinson's classes:-